 In 1972 the pressure proved to be too much and Braben had a breakdown.
 Whilst he recovered, the scripting of the 1972 Christmas Special would be handled by Barry Cryer and John Junkin with Mike Craig and Lawrie Kinsley providing the Reindeer sketch and Morecambe & Wise contributing “additional material”.

-It’s possible to detect right from the start just how much Braben will be missed.
+It’s possible to detect right from the start just how much Braben will be missed this year.
 The opening crosstalk sees Eric play a number of practical jokes on Ern (a buzzer in his hand, a flower that squirts water and a telescope that leaves a black mark around Ern’s eye) whilst Ern has the last laugh by presenting Eric with a present that squirts foam into his face.
 It’s funny enough, but it’s difficult to imagine Braben ever writing anything like this.
 One of Braben’s greatest contributions to the legacy of M&W was to change their crosstalk personas, as he would later explain –

 I hadn’t liked their stage persona.
 Eric was too gormless, in my view.
 Ernie was too abrasive and hard-edged.
 Yet, at that meeting it was obvious there was genuine friendship and affection between them.
 There was humility and innocence, too.
 None of that was being shown in their work, so I reckoned if all that could be developed, it would show a different, softer side to Morecambe and Wise.